 Frozen shoulder, also known as adhesive capsulitis, is a frustrating but completely treatable problem.
 Patients with frozen shoulder will have pain and loss of motion in the shoulder.
 Most of the time there was not a specific incident or injury that led to the onset of frozen shoulder.
+We will discussed symptoms of a frozen shoulder and treatment of a frozen shoulder below.

 - Inability to reach above shoulder height